Home Science Atom Structure Electron Configuration

 Electron Configuration

-Electronic configuration or general electron configuration or electronic structure of atoms or ions is the arrangement of orbital energy levels for s, p, d, and f−block elements of the periodic table.
-In chemistry or chemical science, electron holds the key to the chemical world for learning properties and position of elements in the periodic table.
-Therefore, the electronic configuration or electron arrangement formula is used for a better understanding of the chemical properties of the periodic table elements.
+Electron configuration or electronic configuration or electronic structure of atoms or ions of s, p, d, and f block periodic table elements in chemistry is the arrangement or distribution of electrons in different orbitals or energy levels.
+In learning chemistry or chemical science, the electron holds the key to the chemical world and electronic configuration is useful to find the position of elements in the periodic table.
+The electronic configuration formula is also used to derive the chemical properties such as oxidizing and reducing, oxidation number, ionization energy, electron affinity, shielding effect, the polarity, acids bases properties, etc.

 Electron or electronic configuration of elements in periodic table, group wise general formula for s, p-block and 3d series

 A reaction to reach chemical equilibrium is the change of electron configuration of reactant and product atoms.
-Hence the organic and inorganic chemical reactions are better understood by the electronic configuration of elements.
+Hence the organic and inorganic chemical reactions are better understood by the electronic configuration of atoms of reacting elements.

-To find the electron configuration formula first we find the order of electronic energy levels of s, p, d, and f orbitals or sub−levels.
+To find the electron configuration formula first we write the order of electronic energy levels or s, p, d, and f orbitals.
 For example, the 3s orbital has lower energy than 3p orbitals which again has lower energy than the 3d level.

 The modern periodic table classification like s, p, d, and f block elements is based on properties and general electron or electronic configuration of elements.